RubyMotion Tutorial for Beginners: Part 2

 end

-should be set to the number of seconds in 25 minutes, so you use the method you’ve just defined on NSDate
+By default count should be set to the number of seconds in 25 minutes, so you use the method you’ve just defined on NSDate to set this in initialize.

 Weak References

-also needs a delegate to report when certain events occur.
+PomodoroTimer also needs a delegate to report when certain events occur.

-Add the following code just below the spot where you declared count
+Add the following code just below the spot where you declared count:

 attr_reader :delegate